AnyHand: A Large-Scale Synthetic Dataset for RGB(-D) Hand Pose Estimation: Assessing dataset on RGB-only settings

-\parhead{Ablations on Other Variants.} As summarized in \cref{tab:part4_ablations}, we further ablate key design choices in {\datasetname}.
-First, dropping either the \texttt{Single} branch or the \texttt{Interact} branch degrades performance, suggesting that when the target benchmarks contain a mix of single-hand and hand-object interaction cases, jointly co-training with both single and interaction samples yields the best overall results.
+\parhead{Ablations on other variants.} As summarized in Tab.~\ref{tab:part4_ablations}, we further ablate key design choices in {\datasetname}.
+First, dropping either the \texttt{Single} branch or the \texttt{Interact} branch degrades performance, suggesting that when the target benchmarks contain a mix of single-hand and hand-object interaction cases, jointly training with both single and interaction samples yields the best overall results.
 Second, removing arm texture slightly hurts performance, suggesting that realistic arm appearance (beyond geometry alone) provides useful contextual cues and improves generalization.
-Third, replacing diffusion-based pose synthesis with poses interpolated from real data leads to a consistent performance drop, indicating that diffusion provides more effective pose diversity for co-training.
+Third, replacing diffusion-based pose synthesis with poses interpolated from real data leads to a consistent performance drop, indicating that diffusion provides more effective pose diversity for this mixed training scheme.

+\parhead{Summary.} These ablations collectively show that the gains from \datasetname are not simply due to increased training data.
+Scaling synthetic data shows diminishing returns in-domain, while still improving out-of-domain performance.
+The mixing experiment indicates that synthetic data complements rather than replaces real data.
+In addition, the component ablations demonstrate that specific design choices contribute to performance.
+Overall, these findings suggest that both data quality and quantity contribute to the improvements in Sec. \ref{sec:mix_train}.